End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: Event Classification

 \section{Event Classification}

-In any real physics decay, energy and momentum conservation impose physical constraints on the allowed kinematics of the decaying particles.
-The case of Higgs boson decays and its related backgrounds is no exception.
-For the $\gamma\gamma$ background, the shower types are, in fact, identical and any differences are entirely kinematical.
-For the $\gamma+\mathrm{jet}$ background, in addition to kinematical differences, one of the particles is of a different type, so the opportunity exists for exploiting differences in the shower shape, as we have already seen in the previous Section \ref{sec:ShowerClass}.
+In a real physics process, energy and momentum conservation impose physical constraints on the allowed kinematics of the produced particles.
+The case of the Higgs boson decay and its related backgrounds is no exception.
+For the $\gamma\gamma$ background, the shower types are, in fact, identical to those of the $H\rightarrow\gamma\gamma$ decay and any differences are entirely due to kinematics.
+For the $\gamma+\mathrm{jet}$ background, in addition to kinematic differences, one of the particles is of a different type, and the opportunity exists to exploit differences in the particle shower shape, as we have already seen in the previous Section~\ref{sec:ShowerClass}.
 Moreover, in a realistic physics scenario, the classifier must also simultaneously discriminate between multiple decay processes.
-In this section, we therefore attempt to classify $H\rightarrow\gamma\gamma$ vs. $\gamma\gamma$ vs. $\gamma+\mathrm{jet}$ decays.
+In this section, we therefore attempt to classify $H\rightarrow\gamma\gamma$ vs. $\gamma\gamma$ vs. $\gamma+\mathrm{jet}$ backgrounds.

-The end-to-end (E2E) event classification results are divided by pseudorapidity (see Section \ref{sec:Samples}), with the results for the central (central+forward) category given in Table \ref{table:MultiCentral} (Table \ref{table:MultiCentralFwd}), and corresponding ROC curves in Figure \ref{fig:MultiCentral} (Figure \ref{fig:MultiCentralFwd}).
+The end-to-end event classification results are divided by pseudorapidity (see Section \ref{sec:Samples}), with the results for the central (central+forward) category given in Table \ref{table:MultiCentral} (Table \ref{table:MultiCentralFwd}), and corresponding ROC curves in Figure \ref{fig:MultiCentral} (Figure \ref{fig:MultiCentralFwd}).
 The ECAL-only classifier is labeled \textbf{EB} (\textbf{ECAL}) and the Tracks+ECAL+HCAL classifier in the ECAL-centric geometry is labeled \textbf{CMS-B} (\textbf{CMS-I}).
 For the central+forward region, we also include the results of the HCAL-centric classifier (\textbf{CMS-II}).
 In each category, we plot the signal vs. combined background ROC (1-vs-Rest), as well as the signal vs. single background ROC component (1-vs-1) (see Section \ref{subsec:Eval}).
 For context, we also include the results of the (mass de-correlated) 4-momentum-only classifier (\textbf{4-mom}) and the mass-aware ECAL-only classifier (\textbf{EB/ECAL, mass-aware}).
-Note that the results represent evaluations on balanced class samples (see Section \ref{subsec:Eval}).
+Note that the results represent evaluations on balanced class samples (see Section~\ref{subsec:Eval}).
+Due to the limited training statistics available---which gives an edge to the 4-momentum classifier---the following results should not be taken as indications of ultimate end-to-end classifier performance.